vernor1/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Code Efficiency
 #### 1. Your algorithm should avoid unnecessary calculations.

-Most duplicating expensive computations (like floating point multiplications and divisions) are done only once and then reused.
-All computed constants and matrices are moved to a nameless namespace of `ukf_tracker.cpp`.
-Even though turning a weights vector into a diagonal matrix before the multiplication might seem inefficient, but this vectorized multiplication demonstrates a significantly better performance, than an explicit loop over sigma points.
-When all occurrences of such multiplication are replaced with a loop shown in programming quizzes, the completion  time over 8000 samples is about 3s (on an Intel i7).
-The current vectorized completion time is 2.1s.
+* All duplicating expensive computations (like floating point multiplications and divisions) are done only once and then the result is reused.
+* All computed constants and matrices are moved to a nameless namespace of `ukf_tracker.cpp`.
+* Note using kAugWeights.asDiagonal() before multiplying the weight vector with diff-matrices.
+Even though turning the weights vector into a diagonal might seem inefficient, but this vectorized multiplication demonstrates a significantly better performance, than an explicit loop over sigma points.
+When all occurrences of such multiplication are replaced with the loop shown in programming quizzes, the completion  time over 8000 samples is about 3s (on an Intel i7).
+The vectorized completion time is 2.1s.
 It must be a result of the optimal Eigen matrix multiplication algorithm.

 ---
 ### Notes